-- 1. The study recommends the examination of entrepreneurial orientation as a moderator in other contexts especially in studies where Human Capital Theory (HCT) served as underpinning theory. - 2.
-The policy makers should put much emphasis on entrepreneurial orientation in youth empowerment policies in Nigeria.
-This recommendation is for reasons that; the findings revealed that entrepreneurial orientation not only have a direct influence on entrepreneurial intention but also it interacts strongly with entrepreneurship education in explaining entrepreneurial intention. - 3.
-Moreover, within the model presented in this study entrepreneurial orientation which serves as a moderator has the highest effect size on entrepreneurial intention, describing its relevance for policy formulation. - 4.
+The study recommends the examination of entrepreneurial orientation as a moderator in other contexts especially in studies where Human Capital Theory (HCT) served as underpinning theory.
+The study contributed to the HCT by integrating the moderating effect of individual entrepreneurial orientation which, to the best of the researchers' knowledge has not been studied in the extant literature.
+The policy implication of the study is an emphasis on entrepreneurial orientation in youth empowerment policies in Nigeria.
+This recommendation is for reasons that; the findings revealed that entrepreneurial orientation not only have a direct influence on entrepreneurial intention but also it interacts strongly with entrepreneurship education in explaining entrepreneurial intention.
+And also, within the model presented in this study entrepreneurial orientation which serves as a moderator has the highest effect size on entrepreneurial intention, describing its relevance for policy formulation.
 Government should ensure not only enriching students with entrepreneurship education but also well-built entrepreneurial orientation among youths as it has a direct effect as well as strong interaction with other factors in explaining entrepreneurial intention.